• Skip to primary navigation

 • ¼ cup granulated/cane sugar

-• 9 ounces semi-sweet or bittersweet chocolate bar divided (I used three 3oz chocolate bars)
+• 9 ounces semi-sweet or bittersweet chocolate chips and/or chunks, divided

 Instructions

-• To prepare the “flax egg” mix together a ground flaxseed meal with the 2 ½ tablespoon water in a small bowl.
+• In a small bowl, use a fork to mix together the ground flaxseed meal with the 2 ½ tablespoons of water.
 Set aside for 5 minutes, until it becomes a thick gel.

-• In a bowl of an electric stand mixer fitted with a paddle attachment (or using a handheld mixer with a bowl), combine the vegan butter, brown sugar, and granulated/cane sugar.
-Beat on medium speed 3-5 minutes, until combined and creamy.
-Mix in melted chocolate mixture.
+• In a bowl of an electric stand mixer fitted with a paddle attachment (or using a handheld mixer with a bowl), combine the remaining 5 tablespoons vegan butter, brown sugar, and granulated/cane sugar.
+Beat on medium speed 3 minutes, until combined and creamy.

-• Pour the almond flour, cocoa powder, baking soda and salt into the butter-egg mixture and mix on medium speed just until combined.
+• Add the almond flour, cocoa powder, baking soda and salt into the butter-flax mixture and mix on medium speed until a cookie dough texture forms.

-• Chop ⅓ (roughly 3 ounces) of the chocolate bar into small pieces and fold into the cookie batter.
+• Add ⅓ (roughly 3 ounces) of the remaining chocolate chips/chunks, and fold into the cookie dough.

-• Using a ¼ cup, scoop about 9 cookie dough balls onto the parchment-lined baking sheet, leaving 2 inches of space between each mound of dough.
+• Use a ¼ cup scoop or measuring cup to measuring 9 cookie dough balls and place onto the parchment-lined baking sheet, leaving 2 inches of space between each ball of dough.
 If making smaller cookies (totaling 18 cookies), scoop 2-tablespoonfuls per cookie.

-• Refrigerate or freeze the dough for 15 minutes (if you have the time).
+• Refrigerate or freeze the dough while you set the oven to preheat to 350°F.

 • Allow cookies to cool on a wire baking rack for 10 minutes.
 Enjoy!